Home

 Our classes rely on Total Participant Involvement wherever possible because involved students are receptive students.

-Developing skills with the handgun will be developed primarily via hands on practice.
-Everything the student is required to do will be explained and demonstrated before hands on practice begins and each student will master each skill before proceeding
+Developing skills with the handgun will be accomplished via hands on practice.
+Everything the student is required to do will be explained and demonstrated before hands on practice begins.
+Skills start at a very basic level and build towards more challenging skills.
+Each student will master each skill before proceeding to the next level.
+We advance through the learning objectives at the speed of the slowest student.
+As a result, it takes longer to complete some classes than it does others.

 All skills required for live fire on the range will be practiced in the classroom

-In all cases when students opt to use their own handguns in the class they are asked to bring the firearm manual with them and will be responsible for providing their own professionally manufactured ammunition.
-No hand loaded ammunition is allowed.
-If students do being their own handgun to class the first thing they must do on arrival is to have the instructor verify that the gun is unloaded and that no ammunition is brought into the classroom.
+In all cases when students opt to use their own handguns in the class they are asked to bring the firearm manual with them.
+If students do being their own handgun to class the first thing they must do on arrival is to have the instructor verify that the gun is unloaded and secure the ammunition away from the classroom.
+We ask that you unload your firearm before you park your car and that you bring in a case or in a strong sided hip holster.

-Students who attend classes other than the basic ones must bring with them their own pistol with at least two operable magazines or speedloaders and magazine/speedloader pouch, ammo and a strong side hip holster.
+Students who attend self-defense courses must bring with them, eye and ear protection, baseball cap, their own pistol with at least three operable magazines or speedloaders and magazine/speedloader pouch, ammunition, a good gun belt and a strong side hip holster that retains its shape when it is empty.
 All classes except for the basic courses will involve a lot of repetitive gun handling drills both dry fire and live fire.
 It might be a good idea to bring a light utility glove or shooting glove at least for the weak hand and a set of knee pads.